AMS-Ltd/MFT-RESTful-API/Python/README.md

 ```
 ## Modules
 When setting up your MFT-API using Python, we recommend the 'Requests' module is used.
-This can be easily installed using pip, using either of the following commands:
+This can be easily installed using pip, this can be done by executing either of the following commands:

 `pip install requests` **OR** `python -m pip install requests`
 ### Troubleshooting